joamaro97/azure-network-protocols/README.md

 - Ubuntu Server 20.04

 <h2>The Set-Up</h2>
-Within Azure, I created two VMs within the same virtual network (Vnet) to ensure that they are able to communicate with each other.
-One VM will have Windows 10 Pro while the other uses Ubuntu.
-The Windows VM will connect to the other via the command line/PowerShell.
+Within Azure, I created two virtual machines (VMs) within the same virtual network (Vnet) to ensure that they are able to communicate with each other.
+One VM will have Windows 10 Pro while the other uses Ubuntu each with 2vcpus and 8GiBM memory (This is preferred but for this lab I only used 1vcpu for each vm) The Windows VM will connect to the other via the command line/PowerShell.

 <h3>Note:</h3>  I will not be showing how to create the VMs or Resource Groups because that would only "inflate" the lab.